 PURPOSE: To develop a shelf-ready improvement program for Highway 65 between I-80 and Lincoln Boulevard, including environmental clearance, design, and right-of-way.
+Caltrans pays for and provides staff support through Expenditure Authorization 03-1FI71.

 BACKGROUND: Highway 65 between Roseville and Marysville was designated as part of the state's highway system in the 1960's.
 The Highway 65 Roseville Bypass, constructed in the late 1980's, realigned the highway through downtown Roseville from Washington Boulevard to I-80.
 The facility is now experiencing operational problems caused by high peak traffic volumes, which cause backups on both northbound and southbound Highway 65 in South Placer County.